EmilHvitfeldt/MethCon5/README.md

 ## Example

-First we apply the `meth_aggregate` function.
+First we apply the `meth_aggregate()` function to the included example dataset `fake_methylation`.
 This will take the columns specified in `value` and apply the `fun` stratified according to `id`.
 In this case, we want to calculate the mean meth value within each gene.

 ``` r
 library(methcon5)